OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 }
 ```

-* Please refer to [System Configuration > Understanding Json Metadata Input](../integrate/system-configuration.md#understanding-json-metadata-input) section for more details on the JSON input.
+* Please refer to  [Understanding Json Metadata Input](../integrate/system-configuration.md#understanding-json-metadata-input) section for more details on the JSON input.

 ### Test Steps
-*To synchronize custom fields of Test Steps (field of Test entity), custom field id should be provided in the advance mapping of the Zephyr Teststep field.
+* To synchronize custom fields of Test Steps (field of Test entity), custom field id should be provided in the advance mapping of the Zephyr Teststep field.
-**Refer to [Find Zephyr Custom Field Id](#find-zephyr-custom-field-id) section for the custom field id.
+ * Refer to [Find Zephyr Custom Field Id](#find-zephyr-custom-field-id) section for the custom field id.
-*Given below is a sample advance mapping from Jira to Jira for synchronizing Zephyr Teststep field, including its custom fields:
+* Given below is a sample advance mapping from Jira to Jira for synchronizing Zephyr Teststep field, including its custom fields:

 ```xml
 <Zephyr-space-Teststep>